MadhuraPakrashi/Cement-Strength-Prediction/README.md

 This project involves building a predictive model to estimate the strength of a concrete mixture based on various independent variables.
-The main steps of the project include data manipulation, exploratory data analysis (EDA), data preprocessing, model selection, model evaluation, and some advanced techniques like feature importance analysis and learning curve generation.
+The main steps of the project include data manipulation, exploratory data analysis (EDA), data preprocessing, model selection, model evaluation and some advanced techniques like feature importance analysis and learning curve generation.
 Here's a breakdown of the project:

 ## Importing Libraries:
 The project begins by importing the necessary libraries, including the xgboost library, for various tasks like data manipulation, visualization, preprocessing, model selection, and evaluation.